fikoayee/rumble-movie-app/README.md

 ```
    npm install
 ```
-1. Start the api server
+3. Start the api server
 ```
    npm run api
 ```
-1. Start the frontend of the app.
+4. Start the frontend of the app.
 ```
    npm run dev
 ```

+### Important Note
+The deployed application on GitHub Pages is accessible at this [GitHub Page](https://fikoayee.github.io/rumble-movie-app/), but for full functionality, you need to clone the project and run the backend as described above.